-Non-Employee Director Global RSU Award Agreement
+Global RSU Award Agreement

-As reflected by your Non-Employee Director Global RSU Award Grant Notice ("Grant Notice") Zoom Video Communications, Inc. (the "Company") has granted you a RSU Award under its 2019 Equity Incentive Plan (the "Plan") for the number of restricted stock units as indicated in your Grant Notice (the "RSU Award").
-The terms of your RSU Award as specified in the Non-Employee Director Global RSU Award Agreement (the "Agreement") and the Grant Notice constitute your "RSU Award Agreement".
+As reflected by your Global RSU Award Grant Notice ("Grant Notice") Zoom Video Communications, Inc. (the "Company") has granted you a RSU Award under its 2019 Equity Incentive Plan (the "Plan") for the number of restricted stock units as indicated in your Grant Notice (the "RSU Award").
+The terms of your RSU Award as specified in the Global RSU Award Agreement, including any additional terms and conditions for your country included in the appendix attached hereto (the "Agreement") and the Grant Notice constitute your "RSU Award Agreement".
 Defined terms not explicitly defined in this Agreement but defined in the Grant Notice or the Plan shall have the same definitions as in the Grant Notice or Plan, as applicable.